Search Easy Food Dehydrating

 If you overly dehydrate meat, you may experience a more chewy texture than you'd like... but it's better than not having any meat available at all unless you are a vegetarian, of course!

-Experiment with longer rehydrating times for less chewy meat!
+Experiment with longer rehydrating times for less chewy meat and use flavored stocks to enhance the flavor.

 What are the Best Meats to Dry in a Dehydrator?